What Are The Differences Between A Dairy Allergy And A Dairy Intolerance?

-Many people suspect that allergies and intolerances are the same thing.
+Many people think that allergies and intolerances are the same thing.
 However, the biological processes behind them are, in fact, totally different.

-In addition to milk allergy and milk intolerance, lactose intolerance can also incite further confusion.
+In addition to dairy allergies and intolerances, milk allergies and lactose intolerance can also incite further confusion.

-The difference between lactose and milk intolerance differs greatly.
-While lactose intolerance is caused by a reaction to the sugar in milk, it is NOT the same as a milk allergy or milk intolerance.
+The difference between lactose and dairy intolerance is significant.
+While lactose intolerance is caused by a reaction to the sugar in milk, it is NOT the same as a dairy intolerance or allergy.

-Lactose intolerance can produce similar symptoms to a milk allergy and a milk intolerance; the reaction of a lactose intolerance can be delayed, similar to an IgG reaction.
-However, lactose intolerance is for life, similar to an allergy.
-If you suspect you have a lactose intolerance, please consult your GP where they may perform certain tests which could diagnose the deficiency, such as a hydrogen breath test.
+If you suspect you might have a lactose intolerance, please consult your GP as a first port of call.
+They may perform certain tests which could diagnose the deficiency, such as a hydrogen breath test.